-Over half the world’s people now live in cities, and 90 percent of population growth going forwards will be urban, whether through migration from rural areas or natural growth.
+Over half the world’s people now live in cities, and 90 percent of population growth going forward will be urban, whether through migration from rural areas or natural growth.
 Cities put communities and ideas near each other, generating a large portion of a country’s GDP and innovation.
 Cities also enable efficiency in both buildings and transportation, and increasing the number of residents with low-carbon lives is a key part of responding to climate change.
 Cities currently account for 70 percent of greenhouse gas emissions worldwide, a number currently expected to grow and one associated with the impacts of supplying resources to urban residents—energy, food, water, and materials.

 Sustainable food and water use is a key factor in ensuring the sustainability and long-term resiliency of urban communities.
 One third of urban residents, however, still lack access to key infrastructure.
 Many residents live in informal settlements—slums, favelas, zopadpattis, etc.—which lack land tenure along with water, sanitation, food, or permanent housing.
 Other communities in more developed countries face unmaintained infrastructure and a history of racial, economic, or other biases in access to fresh food.
 In addition to promoting lower carbon lives and avoiding droughts and stress, access to high-quality food water is, thus, key to community health and economic prosperity, whether in Flint, Michigan, or in the favelas of Rio de Janeiro.